olton/mina-node-monitor/README.md

 ```

 #### Create config file
-First-of you must create config file in folder `src` with name `config.mjs`.
+First-of, you must create config file in a folder where you copied server app files with name `config.mjs`.
 This file contains values to server run: host, port, protocol
 ```javascript
 export default {
     publicKey: "B62qr...", // public ket to get balance